Do Berkey Filters Remove or Reduce PFCs/PFAS (PFOA and PFOS)?

 How do you know if you have PFAS in your water?

 To determine if you have PFAS in your water, contact your local water provider online or search the Environmental Working Group (EWG) interactive PFAS contamination map.

 How Can PFAS be removed from your drinking water?

-The best way to remove these chemicals from your water is by using one of three home water filter methods.
-Berkey Filters use two of these methods, activated carbon and ion exchange, to remove PFAS from your water.
+A couple ways to remove these chemicals from your water is by using one of three home water filter methods.
+Berkey Filters use two of these methods, activated carbon and ion exchange, to remove or reduce PFAS from your water.

 PFAS can be filtered well using the reverse osmosis method.
-A high-pressured pump pushes water through a semi-permeable membrane, leaving pure water behind and taking out the chemicals and bacteria.
+A high-pressured pump pushes water through a semipermeable membrane, leaving drinking water behind and taking out the contaminants.
 However, it also takes out the minerals, some of which you want to get rid of, but not all because it gets rid of essential minerals your body needs.
 Reverse osmosis is also expensive and much of the water used in the process is wasted, wasting water and using more energy than other methods.Activated Carbon

 Water filters with activated carbon adsorb organic compounds and chemicals and remove odors and taste from water.
-They are effective on their own and remove PFOA and PFOS well, but have trouble with Perfluorobutanesulfonic acid (PFBS) and Perfluorobutyrate (PFBA).
-Berkey Filters incorporates this method into the filtration process with Black Berkey elements.
+They are effective on their own and remove PFOA and PFOS well, but have trouble with Perfluorobutanesulfonic acid (PFBS) and Perfluorobutyra